 The first discount brokers, Vanguard and Charles Schwab, didn’t come around until the 1970s and 1980s.
 When they did, they changed the game.
 With lower minimum portfolio balance requirements and reduced fees, these brokers started a trend of stock market access that would change the investing landscape for the better.
 Today, there are tons of commission-free brokers available.

 Some myths are fun twists on historical facts that don’t seem to have any consequences.
 This isn’t one of them.
 A widespread belief that you need a lot of money to make money in the stock market can be damaging to average investors in the long run.

 The beauty of investing is the incredible power of compound returns.
 Allowing a myth to delay your entrance into the stock market robs you of these compound returns, ultimately costing you thousands of dollars.

 Compound returns is a term used to describe the act of reinvesting gains to expand earnings in the stock market.
-For example, if you were to invest $100 in the stock market today and earn the average historical rate of return, by the end of the first year of the investment, you would earn just over $10.
+For example, if you were to invest $100 in the stock market today and earn the average historical rate of return, by the end of the first year of the investment, you would earn about $10 profit.

 Simply earning $10 per year for 30 years would come to $300 in gains.
-But if you reinvest the gains each year and let compound work for three decades, by year 30 your total gains would come in at $1,786.
+But if you reinvest the gains each year and let compound work for three decades, by year 30 your total gains would come to $1,786.